 State law requires the Board of Trustees to meet on the third Mondays of March, June, September and December.
-In 2020, those meetings will begin at 12:30 p.m. (unless noted otherwise on the published agenda) on March 16, June 15, Sept.
-21 and Dec.
-21. Meetings are held in the boardroom of the Teachers’ Retirement System, 479 Versailles Rd., Frankfort, Ky., 40601.
-All meetings are open to the public.
+In 2021, those meetings will begin at 12:30 p.m. (unless noted otherwise on the published agenda) on March 15, June 21, Sept.
+20 and Dec.
+20. Meetings normally are held in the boardroom of the Teachers’ Retirement System, 479 Versailles Rd., Frankfort, Ky., 40601, and currently by teleconference.
+All meetings are open to the public, currently by the TRS Kentucky YouTube channel.
 Information about each board committee is contained on the committee’s homepage, which is linked below with its list of members.

 Special meetings of the board or its committees also may be called, with the notice and agenda published online here at least 72 hours beforehand.
 Board agendas (with notice) also will appear in the “Board of Trustees meeting notices and agendas” link below, and committee agendas (with notice) also will appear on the page linked below for the respective committee.

 - Board of Trustees meeting notices and agendas